angelsk/angelsk.github.io/README.md

 * [Stream tip page](https://rainmaker.gg/angelsk/tip)
 * Contact me directly on **games@jocarter.co.uk**

-Note, I'm also Head of Engineering at Preloaded - so if you're in the gaming industry feel free to connect to me on [LinkedIn](https://www.linkedin.com/in/jocarter/).
+Or if you'd like to connect to me on [LinkedIn](https://www.linkedin.com/in/jocarter/).

-## #ExtraLife 2023
+## #ExtraLife 2024

-This is the <a href="https://www.extra-life.org/participant/angelsk">6th year I've done **Extra Life**</a> - and I've pledged to play games and raise funds for kids for the international program of the SickKids Foundation in Toronto.
+This is the [6th year I've done **Extra Life**](https://www.extra-life.org/participant/angelsk) - and I've pledged to play games and raise funds for kids for the international program of the SickKids Foundation in Toronto.

-I'm playing games for 24 hours solid from 10pm (UK time) on **Friday November 1st 2024** for charity (times in your timezone can be seen on my donation page).
+I'm playing games for 24 hours solid from 10pm (UK time) on **Friday November 1st 2024** for charity ([stream tims in your timezone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Extra+Life+2024+-+angelsk_Jo&iso=20241101T22&p1=136&ah=23&am=55)).

-You can donate at any time until the end of the year on my <a href="https://www.extra-life.org/participant/angelsk">donation page</a>.
+You can donate at any time until the end of the year on my [donation page](https://www.extra-life.org/participant/angelsk).

 ## Streaming Schedule